 - Show depth of knowledge

-- Reference specialized tasks and niches whenever possible in your experience points.
-If you can highlight a particular trend of prowess in your professional history, you’ll demonstrate a depth of knowledge that makes you unique and desirable.
+- Reference specialized tasks and niches like interviewing or social media whenever possible in your experience points.
+Highlight a particular trend of prowess in your professional history to demonstrate the dedication and specialization that make you uniquely desirable.

 - But show versatility, too!

 - Even while you demonstrate depth of knowledge, don’t forget to show how versatile you can be!
-Adaptability is a big part of the recruiting role, so use experience points with diverse contextual backstories to show that you have plenty of tricks up your sleeve.
+Adaptability is a big part of the recruiting role, so use experience points with diverse contextual backstories of hiring time crunches and budgeting overhauls to show that you have plenty of tricks up your sleeve.

 - Less is more

-- At least, when it comes to your resume’s appearance.
+- At least, when it comes to your entry-level recruiting resume’s appearance.
 Keep your color usage to a tasteful minimum, avoiding anything too “loud” that will distract from your qualifications.

 - Prioritize readability

 - As you surely know, any resume or application that’s difficult to read is among the first to go.
-So make sure you keep your bullet points concise, and stick with highly readable fonts.
+So make sure you keep your bullet points concise and clearly linked to your recruiting role, and stick with highly readable fonts.

-Yes: Including relevant courses and any other certifications you have can really give your entry level resume an extra spark!
-Just make sure that anything you include is clearly relevant to the job role so that you don’t appear to be grasping at straws.
+Yes: Including relevant courses and any other certifications you have can really give your entry-level recruiter resume an extra spark!
+Just make sure anything you include is distinctly relevant to the job role so that you don’t appear to be grasping at straws.

 Definitely!
 Your resume should always be one page or less to maximize readability while skimming and demonstrate your efficiency.
-Picking an ideal template can help you fit in all the puzzle pieces you need on your resume!
+Picking an ideal template can help you fit all the onboarding and documentation puzzle pieces you need on your resume!